valory-xyz/open-autonomy/docs/advanced_reference/commands/autonomy_deploy.md

 :   Apply environment variable when loading service config.

 `--use-ethereum`
-: Use `ethereum` to resolve the token id.
+: Use `ethereum` chain to resolve the token id.

 `--use-goerli`
-: Use `goerli` to resolve the token id.
+: Use `goerli` chain to resolve the token id.

 `--use-custom-chain`
-: Use custom-chain to resolve the token id.
+: Use custom chain to resolve the token id.

 `--use-local`
-: Use local to resolve the token id.
+: Use local chain to resolve the token id.

 `--help`
 :   Show the help message and exit.